Anthony Cowgill: British Management Data Foundation

 Having conducted a joint study project with several companies in the 1960s, Cowgill set up the British Work Measurement Data Foundation in 1970.
 This body led on in 1979 to the British Management Data Foundation, which Cowgill and his son Andrew ran from home in the Cotswolds.
 The foundation provides briefing on public policy issues, and also kept subscribers in touch with the highest level of government via briefings with Bernard Ingham, then Press Secretary to Prime Minister Margaret Thatcher.
 After Ingham's retirement, Cowgill disclosed the briefings, describing them as "invariably of great value".

-Inquiry into repatriations
+Inquiry into World War II repatriations

-In 1986 Nikolai Tolstoy published "The Minister and the Massacres", a history of the repatriations from Austria to Soviet forces of Axis supporting troops, many anti-communist Cossacks (many of the repatriated troops were killed, and the rest sent to forced labour camps).
+In 1986 Nikolai Tolstoy published The Minister and the Massacres, a history of the handovers of Cossack forces who had collaborated with Nazi Germany.
 Tolstoy accused former Prime Minister Harold Macmillan of conspiring to go beyond the agreement at the Yalta Conference and send anti-Soviet troops to their deaths.
 When he read the book, Cowgill was shocked and formed an independent commission of inquiry to determine the truth.
 Tolstoy at first co-operated with the inquiry, sharing documents and contact details for surviving witnesses.
 Cowgill's conclusion, outlined in an initial report in September 1988 and a final report in October 1990, was that the repatriations were in line with policy, there had been no conspiracy and Macmillan's role was minimal.